studioTeaTwo/self-sovereign-blog/posts/004_paywall-without-intermediaries/index.md

 Can you confirm that the invoice has arrived at the bottom right?

-### 2. NIP-04
+### 2. NIP-04 - Encrypted Direct Message

 L402 requires buyer to provide proof of payment.
 That's where Nostr's Direct Messaging feature, [NIP-04](https://github.com/nostr-protocol/nips/blob/master/04.md), comes in.
-But I need to explain proof of payment before NIP-04 concisely.
+But I need to explain "proof of payment" before NIP-04 concisely.

 The Lightning Network is a trustless system with no escrow.
 Or perhaps it would be better to say that escrow has been replaced by smart contracts through cryptography.
 Proof of payment refers to the preimage (also called payment secret), which is created by payee and exposed to payer in the last phaze of payment flow.
 Preimage which only payee knows is the original value of payment hash.
 So payer can calculate payment hash from preimage and confirm that payee is correct remittance destination by matching with payment hash inclueded the invoice.